 - metal work

-- multidisciplinary practice (the use of a variety of materials in a craft work; e.g. a jewellery artist incorporating fibre work)
+- multidisciplinary practice (the use of a variety of materials in a craft work; for example, a jewellery artist incorporating fibre work)

 - musical instruments